Goodka7/Threat-Hunting-Impossible-Travel-/README.md

 The dataset included login events across multiple devices and user accounts, with notable activity for the account `labuser`.
 Logins were recorded for various devices, but the focus has been placed on the machine `windows-target-1`, which exhibited activity indicative of potential compromise.
 Many entries lacked `RemoteIP` details, reducing their relevance to identifying geographic or source anomalies.

-The scope was been refined to prioritize:
-- Login events originating from `windows-target-1` to identify patterns of unauthorized access.
-- Activity associated with the account `labuser` to trace potential misuse of credentials.
-- Available `RemoteIP` data to detect geographic variations and potential indicators of lateral movement or external compromise.

 **Query used to locate events:**

 ```kql